58163869/RepData_PeerAssessment1/PA1_template.md

 Reading the dataset and processing the data
 ===========================================

-activity.csv and checking first part of file
+Loading activity.csv and checking first part of file

     activity <- read.csv("activity.csv")